Strojny/Portfolio/Deleting_credentials_during_registration.md

 ## Steps
 * Open site: https://www.biletylodzkie.pl/
 * Click "Zarejestruj się" button on the bottom right.
 You will land on the registration site
-* Put some numbers in the "Nazwa użytkownika" field
+* Put letters as a user name (e.g. nazwanazwa), set a valid password
+* Clear all the fields, you've just filled
 * Click "Zarejestruj" button on the bottom of the site

 ## Result
-* The site says: "Brak nazwy użytkownika." below the first field and shows a red cross sign above
+* The site shows red crosses signs next to username and passwords fields, but without any word next to it

 ## Expected result
 * Expected result:
-The site scrolls up to the bottom after clicking "Zarejestruj" button with wrong registration details.
+The site scrolls up to the bottom after clicking "Zarejestruj" button.
-Next to red cross, the site should give an information about the valid characters for the first field
+Next to every red cross sign, the site should give an information: "Wymagane!"